LucasZhang3/Zombie-Bot/README.md

-# Minecraft Zombie YOLOv5 Triggerbot
+# Minecraft Zombie AI Triggerbot

 [![Python Version](https://img.shields.io/badge/python-3.x-blue.svg)](https://www.python.org/)

 ##  Overview

 This project uses a custom-trained YOLOv5 model to detect zombies in Minecraft by capturing the game window in real-time.

-When zombies are detected within a configurable distance, the bot automatically attacks, simulating player input without modifying the game or using any Minecraft API.
+When zombies are detected within a configurable distance, the bot automatically attacks, simulating player input **without** modifying the game or using any Minecraft API.

 The included GUI lets you adjust the delay between hits (to match weapon cooldowns) and distance threshold for when to attack.